CANCER SUPPORTIVE CARE

 • Invasive skin tumors

-Because many animals may not show obvious signs of pain and also tend to hide pain as a protective mechanism,
+Because many cats and dogs may not show obvious signs of cancer pain and also tend to hide pain as a protective

-identifying the degree of pain and the amount of suffering can be very difficult.
-The most likely indicators of pain are
+mechanism, identifying the degree of pain and the amount of suffering can be very difficult.
+The most likely indicators of

-changes in the pet's behavior, summarized below.
-The pet owners spend the most time with the pets and are, therefore,
+pain are changes in the pet's behavior, as summarized below.
+The pet owners spend the most time with their pets and are,

-the only ones who can pick up even on the slightest changes in their pet's behavior.
-The pet owners should bring up pain
+therefore, the only ones who can really pick up even on the slightest changes in their pet's behavior.
+The pet owners

 Likely indicators of pain in cats and dogs

-• Changes in normal activity level/behavior (e.g. the pet does not play as much, does not want to go for walks as
+• Changes in normal activity level/behavior (e.g. the pet does not play as much, does not want to go for walks)

 • Reluctance to move (e.g. the pet is sitting or lying for prolonged periods of time, shows lameness)